Codeception/Codeception/docs/06-ModulesAndHelpers.md

         - REST:
             url: http://serviceapp/api/v1/
             depends: PhpBrowser
             part: Json
 ```

 ## Helpers

 Codeception doesn't restrict you to only the modules from the main repository.
-No doubt your project might need your own actions added to the test suite.
+Your project might need your own actions added to the test suite.
 By running the `bootstrap` command,
 Codeception generates three dummy modules for you, one for each of the newly created suites.
 These custom modules are called 'Helpers', and they can be found in the `tests/_support` directory.